10 Best Seattle Nursing Schools

 How Much Do RN Nurses Make in Seattle?

 How much does a Registered Nurse in the Seattle metro area make?
-The average nurse salary in Seattle for RNs is much higher than many other places in the US.
-The average registered nurse salary in Seattle is $86,170.
-Additionally, the salary is even higher if a person works in certain specialties.
-When a person compares the average nursing salary in the US to the nurse’s salary in Seattle, it’s several thousand per year higher.
-On average, a person makes $73,300 per year as a registered nurse in the country.
-In fact, the nurse’s salary in Seattle is over $10,000 per year than the country’s average.
-A person can also have a higher salary if he or she has a specialty, earns a master’s degree, or takes on a leadership role.
+The average nurse salary in Seattle for RNs is much higher than in many other places in the US.
+The average registered nurse salary in Seattle is $105,540.
+Additionally, the salary is even higher for nurses with specialties.
+Nurses can also have a higher salary if they earn a master’s degree or takes on a leadership role.

-What is a Nurse Practitioner Salary in Seattle?
+What is a Nurse Practitioner’s Salary in Seattle?

 Where are the highest-paid nurse practitioners?
-A nursing salary in Seattle, in particular the registered nurse salary in Seattle, is higher than the rest of the country.
-However, if a person would like to make even more money in Seattle and play a more vital role in patients’ lives, a master’s degree can elevate your career.
-While the nursing salary in Seattle for registered nurses averages more than normal, the nurse salary in Seattle is higher for those who have a degree to practice as a nurse practitioner.
+While the nursing salary in Seattle for registered nurses averages more than normal, the nurse salary in Seattle is also higher for a nurse practitioner.
 The nurse practitioner salary in Seattle is higher than the US average as well.
-In fact, the average nurse practitioner salary in Seattle is $126,920 per year.
-This nurse salary in Seattle is higher than the registered nurse salary in Seattle is also higher than the national average for nurse practitioners.
+In fact, the average nurse practitioner salary in Seattle is $139,900 per year.
+This nurse salary in Seattle is higher than the registered nurse salary in Seattle and is also higher than the national average for nurse practitioners.

 Related: